Winebarger/bcac/README.md

-# Bear Creek Aquatic Camp
+# Bear Creek Aquatic Center
 ## A Girl Scouts of Kentuckiana property located in Western Kentucky on Kentucky Lake

 ![Image of the lake](photos/IMG_3575.jpg)